will-head/CV/README.md

 I'm a web developer with commercial experience, having worked in technology for my whole career: creating it to solve real-world business problems, writing about it for magazines and websites, and explaining it in videos that have been watched over 25 million times.

 I've run my own company for many years, so I can manage projects from inception to completion; working autonomously when required to assembling and managing a team, to successfully deliver large projects on time and on budget.

-In addition to project management I was responsible for delivering all technical projects for the company.
+I am responsible for delivering all technical projects for the company.

 ## Skills